sprin/TrustyHash/README.md

 [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS),
 the file will be downloaded to the client, with the option of saving locally.

-It's recommended to save the application, verify the intengrity, and use the saved copy from then on.
-To save from the browser, use "Save Page" > "Web Page, HTML Only".
+It's recommended to save the application, verify the integrity, and use the saved copy from then on.
+To save from the browser, use "Save Page" > "Web Page, HTML Only", and use a filename of `TrustyHash.html`.
 To verify, read the section on "Trust" below.

 ## Trust